Our Story

 1999

-Gender equality and social justice advocate Alice Emasu Seruyange co-founds TERREWODE (The Association for Rehabilitation and Re-orientation of Women for Development), a grassroots organization that breaks the silence that surrounds obstetric fistula in Uganda.
+Gender equity and social justice advocate Alice Emasu Seruyange co-founds TERREWODE (The Association for Rehabilitation and Re-orientation of Women for Development), a grassroots organization that breaks the silence that surrounds obstetric fistula in Uganda.

 2018